jaegertracing/documentation/content/docs/next-release/operator.md

 The `streaming` strategy is designed to augment the `production` strategy by providing a streaming capability that effectively sits between the collector and the backend storage (Cassandra or Elasticsearch).
 This provides the benefit of reducing the pressure on the backend storage, under high load situations, and enables other trace post-processing capabilities to tap into the real time span data directly from the streaming platform (Kafka).

-The only additional information required is to provide the details for accessing the Kafka platform, which is configured in the `ingester` component:
+The only additional information required is to provide the details for accessing the Kafka platform, which is configured in the `collector` component (as producer) and `ingester` component (as consumer):

 ```yaml
 apiVersion: jaegertracing.io/v1